suquark/ExoFlow/README-full.md

 (~15min to setup)

 First, we need to deploy serverless functions similar to the Beldi experiments (5.2).
 We can reuse some functionality of 5.2.
-Assuming you have pulled the docker of Beldi, you can run the following commands on the shared cluster:
+Assuming you have pulled the docker of Beldi, you can run the following commands on `@BASE`:

 ```bash
 docker exec -w /microbenchmarks/latency/lambdas -it beldi bash -ic "sls deploy -c deploy.yml"